 • 49 Square Miles

 Gamers who were impressed with the size of Skyrim's map might want to give The Witcher 3 a try.
 Why?
 The map in The Witcher 3 is over twice as large as Skyrim's.
-Not only that, but there are more varied terrain types as well - there are more than just mountains, grasslands, and endless tundra.
+Not only that, but there are more varied terrain types as well — more than just mountains, grasslands, and endless tundra.

 The game world in The Witcher 3 is also quite a bit more colorful.
 Skyrim faced more than a little criticism over the drab colors used for the game world; this game has a much more vibrant world to explore.
 It's like Skyrim, but with the color palette of Oblivion, and more diversity in terms of biomes.